 Whether you consider the job offer or not, always end the call by saying “thank you” to the caller.
 This is not only ethically good but also professional.
 It creates a very positive impact on the recruiter’s mind.

-There is a high possibility that these recruiters will save your resume in their dataset.
+There is a high possibility that these recruiters will save your resume in their database.
 They will possibly come back to you again in the future for any open job position in their company.
-This also helps in creating the network to create better opportunities in the future.
+This also helps in creating a network to create better opportunities in the future.

 Conclusion

-Getting a job opportunity through mail or a phone, or any other way is always exciting.
-But sometimes, the recruiters put you in certain situations where you cannot make your decision quickly.
+Getting a job opportunity through the mail, the phone, or any other means is always exciting.
+But sometimes, the recruiters put you in situations where you cannot make your decision quickly.
 For example, directly calling you and accepting a clear-cut decision at the right moment.

 In this article, we clarify all the questions regarding such situations and what to say to the recruiters so that they understand you very well.